Cumberland County Guide

 Bridgeton, NJ 08302

-Responsible for the adminstrative and supervisory functions of the board of freeholders.
+Responsible for administrative and supervisory functions supporting the Board of County Commissioners.

 Prosecutor